vannguyengd/gooddata-ui/docs/01_intro__framework_overview.md

 ---

 GoodData.UI follows principles of the layered architecture and draws a clean line between the different UI components and the backend server that calculates the data to render.
-The UI components integrate with backend server through an interface that we call **Analytical Backend**.
+The UI components integrate with a backend server through an interface that we call **Analytical Backend**.

 The **Analytical Backend** is designed as a Service Provider Interface (SPI) with clearly described contracts that